pri galil protest 248 88.

-The owners of the Vita Pri Galil company owe Bank Leumi and Bank Discount NIS 120 million due to debts incurred by the two additional companies under their ownership.
+The owners of Vita Pri Galil owe Bank Leumi and Bank Discount NIS 120 million due to debts incurred by the two additional companies under their ownership.
 The debt mounted despite the strong production performance of the Pri Galil factory, where employees work 10-hour shifts and earn minimum wage.

 As a result of the debts, the banks sued for Pri Galil to be placed under receivership, threatening the jobs of hundreds of employees, many of whom have worked at the factory for decades.

-Earlier, the small town of Hatzor Haglilit was paralyzed as all residents and the municipality held a general strike as an act of solidarity with the threatened employees.
+Last Tuesday, Hatzor Haglilit was paralyzed as all residents and the municipality held a general strike as an act of solidarity with the threatened employees.

 Elsewhere, however, unemployment woes were on the rise when it was revealed Wednesday that hi-tech giant Comverse would lay off hundreds of employees, the third such cut in recent months.
 According to a report in the Kalaklist newspaper, at least 400-500 people will lose their jobs, most of them in Israel.

 Comverse has 4,500 employees worldwide, 2,600 of them in Israel.
 The company's current CEO has already laid off several hundred employees since April 2007, including 125 who were fired in late 2008.